Yamaha XT225

-The Yamaha XT225, or known in some markets as the Yamaha Serow, was a dual-sport motorcycle produced by Yamaha from 1986 to 2007.
+The Yamaha XT225, or known in some markets as the Yamaha Serow (from the Japanese serow), was a dual-sport motorcycle produced by Yamaha from 1986 to 2007.
 The XT225 was preceded and superseded by the XT250.
 Power is supplied by a 223cc single-cylinder, air-cooled four-stroke engine featuring a SOHC and 2 valves.
 The engine produces 15 kW of power and 19Nm of torque.
 The XT225 has a reputation for being a lightweight dual-purpose motorcycle which is suited to many applications.

-(For the origin of the name, see serow.)